 Talofa Lava and welcome to Polynesian Paradise!
 Located at Aganoa Beach on Savaii Island, you will find the perfect destination for a simple and uncomplicated surf trip.
 Savaii Surfaris, based at Aganoa Lodge, is the epitome of paradise.
 Stay in simple yet elegant beachfront bungalows overlooking a fine white sand beach, turquoise lagoon and perfect surf within a short paddle.
 Surf trips don't get much better than this and Savaii in Samoa is certainly a treasure of the Pacific.
 Guaranteed uncrowded waves, great food and friendly hosts await you.
 Ideal for couples and honeymooners.

-The incredible location, overlooking a powerful and hollow reef break, hosts a maximum of 8 surfers at any one time.
+The incredible location, overlooking a powerful and hollow reef break, hosts a maximum of 8 surfers at any one time, with a max occupancy of 16 people (8 couples).
 Don't be fooled by the rustic, laid back charm of the accommodation, Savaii Surfaris place an emphasis on personalised service and excellent cuisine.
 Savaii's founder, Australian expat Keith Martin and his family, manage the resort along with a professional chef and surf guide.